 - Psychology degree, First-class, honours (Aristotle University of Thessaloniki, Greece).

 I frequently attend conferences, workshops, seminars, and trainings on a variety of issues and topics for my Continuous Professional Development.

 As a Full Clinical Member of the UK Council for Psychotherapy (UKCP), I abide by UKCP’s Ethical Principles and Code of Professional Conduct.

-I offer sessions in English, Spanish, or Greek.
+I offer sessions in English, Spanish, or Greek, in person or online.